-We offer a range of lunchtime activities.
+We offer a range of enrichment activities - see website for additional information.

 A quiet, supervised area is provided during break and lunchtimes for pupils who dislike louder, unstructured environments.
-A homework club operates on a Monday, Tuesday and Thursday evening in the Pupil Support Centre.
+A homework club operates on a Monday, Tuesday, Thursday and Friday (3:30 - 4pm) in the Gateway.